roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Said Yggdrasil, smilingly.

 "Indeed!
-Well, mother and daughter have to require no need in a reason for the meeting."
+Well, mother and daughter  require no reason for the meeting."

 With that said, Yuuyami bring her waist down upon the garden of iris flowers.